 If the garden produces enough to sell, then help your children learn how to run a business with these tips.

 The garden will not be perfect, but your scarecrow can be.
 If kids get discouraged, divert their attention to something that they can create.
 A visit to the botanical gardens would be educational.
 Or a nature walk where they can see plants that aren’t usually in a home garden.
+Once you take our Gardening Self-Assessment, you can also include your kids in your latest projects and goals to further your gardening journey.

 Let children show off their garden to relatives and friends.
 They will enjoy repeating what they have learned, while they soak up the compliments.
 The kudos will be the encouragement they need to continue tending their garden and hopefully want to do it next year!